 Our favorite part of this part of the city is Central Park, the green lung of Manhattan.

 2 PM: Central Park

 A good way to start exploring Central Park is its southeast corner, between 5th avenue and 59th street.
 After the nearby Gapstow Bridge, you will find the park’s main promenade where artists and vendors gather: the Mall.

 At the end of the Mall, Bethesda Terrace and Fountain will keep you busy for a while and from here, you can choose between approaching the Conservatory Water, with its remote-controlled boats and the Alice in Wonderland statue; or walk across the cheesy Bow Bridge to see the lake from there.
 Finally, if you are a Beatles fan, do not miss the tribute to John Lennon, Strawberry Fields.

 6 PM: Rooftop views

-PS: Should we add something else to this two days in New York itinerary?
+PS: Should we add something else to these two days in New York itinerary?
 Let us know in the comments below!